qwrtln/Homm3BG-mission-book/README.md

 #### 🗺️ Scenarios

-Please open an issue if you'd like to add a scenario, or reach out to us on [our Discord server](https://discord.gg/Y4uM9pPWF6).
+Reach out to us on [our Discord server](https://discord.gg/Y4uM9pPWF6), if you'd like to add your scenario.
-We prefer battle-tested and community-vetted scenarios.
+If you know your way around LaTeX and git, you can open a pull request for the Draft Scenarios.

 #### 💻 Code

-Do you have an idea on how to improve the LaTeX code, document layout or design, or GitHub workflows?
+Do you have an idea on how to improve the LaTeX code, document layout and design, or GitHub workflows?
 Great!
 Please reach out.
 We'd love to hear from you.

 ### Star History